MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 - PC Authoring application

-- HoloLens application, which includes modes for authoring, operating, and spectating
+- HoloLens application, which includes modes for authoring and operating

 If you plan to author guides, you’ll need to use both apps.
 If not, you’ll only need the HoloLens app.